 Motorcycle shippers must also comply with federal and state weight restrictions when handling vehicle shipments.
 Additionally, these shippers must also make stops along their route at designated weight inspection stations to ensure they are in compliance with all federal and state weight requirements.
 Non-compliance can possibly lead to significant fines and impoundment of their truck and trailer.

 Drivers are also required to keep a log of hours driven and are limited to the number of hours/days they can drive over a defined time span.
 They are also required to have routine physicals to ensure they are healthy enough to operate long-haul vehicles in a safe manner.
 Prior to these regulations accidents were much more common due to driver exhaustion and overloaded trucks.
-Drivers are also required to have a certain safety equipment on-board their trucks at all times.
+Drivers are also required to have certain safety equipment on-board their trucks at all times.

 The point of this article is to inform our bike shipping customers of the advantages of dealing with a DOT compliant motorcycle transit broker like Shippingmasters.
 Additionally, we want customers to be aware of the risks involved with shipping through an unlicensed and uninsured vehicle shipping company.
 If the motorcycle moving company you are considering does not have an active DOT number they cannot have cargo insurance.
-If they happen to have comprehensive and/or liability insurance, their insurance only applies on their truck and trailer, it does not apply on your vehicle.
+If they happen to have comprehensive and/or liability insurance, their insurance only applies to their truck and trailer, it does not apply to your vehicle.
 Remember, always ask for a DOT number and verify cargo insurance with any shipper you consider.